Summary and Keywords

-At the same time, Middle East and Arab countries cover a vast and diverse region characterized by stark variations in ecological footprints, natural resources, and political priorities.
-Included are the large oil- and gas-producing nations (the Gulf States), as well as resource-depleted countries (Jordan, Syria).
+In terms of climate change, Middle East and Arab countries cover a vast and diverse region with stark variations in natural resources, ecological footprints, and political priorities.
+It includes large oil and gas producing nations (the Gulf States) as well as resource-depleted countries (Jordan, Syria).
 Most countries rely on carbon energy, while a few have developed an alternative vision based on renewables (Morocco).
-The region is home to both highly affluent countries (e.g., the United Arab Emirates), as well as poor and conflict-ridden societies (Iraq, the Levant, Yemen).
-Accordingly, there are considerable differences in the region’s mitigation strategies and adaptive resources.
+It is home to both highly affluent countries (e.g., UAE) as well as poor and conflict-ridden societies (Iraq, the Levant, Yemen).

-Decades-long social and religious conflicts in the Middle East have pushed climate change down the agenda of public opinion and news reporting in most Arab countries.
-Moreover, many Arab countries share a semi-authoritarian media system, which only exacerbates this tendency.
-In order to avoid crossing editorial red lines, climate change reporting is predominantly copied from international news agencies.
-Local reporting is sparse as it may easily touch on sensitive issues concerning inadequate local or national governance.
-As a consequence, climate change has traditionally been covered as foreign news, with a focus on international climate change negotiations, and hence, of limited relevance for a regional readership.
+Long-running social and religious conflicts in the Middle East have pushed climate change down the agenda of public opinion and news reporting in most Arab countries.
+Moreover, many Arab countries share a semi-authoritarian media system, which seems to exacerbate this tendency.
+In order to avoid crossing editorial redlines, climate change reporting is mostly copyedited from international news agencies.
+Local reporting is sparse as it may easily touch on sensitive issues concerning inadequate governance.
+Consequently, climate change has traditionally been covered as foreign news with a focus on international climate change negotiations—and hence limited relevance for a regional readership.

-However, new information technology, and an increasing regional focus on raising awareness of climate change, points toward alternative channels of climate change communication in Middle East and Arab countries.
+However, new information technology and an increasing focus on raising awareness on climate change points toward alternative channels of climate change communication in Middle Eastern and Arab countries.